cyberphor/blog/_posts/guides/2020-10-01-nessus-usage-guide.md

     - Password: `ComeWithMeIfYouWantToLive1984`

 ### Adding an Audit File
-Audit Files are baselines you want to measure a machine against.
+Audit Files are the baselines you want to measure a machine against.
 1. Click-on "Scans > Audit Files"
 2. Click-on "Add an Audit File" or "+ Add" (top-right)
 3. Select "Windows"